Mwape04/wikipedia-source-classification/README.md

 iii)Produce categories that are distinct, interpretable, and easy for humans to verify.

 iv)Generalize well to new, unseen sources.

+v)Successful integration with a prototype plugin/tool for editors within the project timeline.

 This initiative will ultimately streamline the citation workflow for Wikipedia editors by providing a scalable and intelligent approach to source classification.
 By leveraging data mining techniques, we aim to enhance both efficiency and reliability across the entire citation lifecycle.